Darrekt/Sprout/README.md

 - Components were made with [react-bootstrap](https://react-bootstrap.github.io/).

 # TO-DO
-- Add the background image with styled components at global
 - Fix the giant Carousel on the main page with some styling
 - Flexbox Card array